By Professor Doom

 So why not set up the easy sting?

 Since I asked the question, I guess I should answer it: “Because it would cause chaos.”

 I’m not saying every school would trivially take the bags of cash.
 But the new schools, especially the community colleges?
 I am sure you could do this.
 I mean, already, 25% of the students on those campuses are well known as fake, and that’s just the percentage the schools will admit to…it’s almost certainly much higher, at least on some campuses.

 Imagine the chaos, then, as the Feds go to school after school after school, and find out how easy it is to just walk up to a fully accredited school and flat out buy your degree, or at the bare minimum buy fake enrollment into fake classes.
-Accreditation has already come out and said that schools which accept fake students like this won’t lose accreditation.
+Accreditation has already come out and said that schools which accept fake students like this won’t lose accreditation and access to the easy student loan money.
 This is no surprise, as the same people that run accreditation also run our colleges.
 I’m telling the gentle reader, if Feds start showing up at schools with bags of money, they’re going to find administrators willing to do this.

 Lots of administrators.

 Imagine the chaos if (when?) it comes out just how many schools are running these sorts of scams, in addition to all the other scams going on in higher education today.
 If the government actually checked on many schools, instead of setting up a single fake school, then we’d have campuses all over the country shut down overnight.